JuanCaarPapers/SOM_Network/README.md

 <h3>Statement</h3>
 Detailed description of the project, including objectives and goals to be achieved.
 <h3>Requirements</h3>
-Before running the project, it is necessary to have installed [Library Name 1], [Library Name 2], etc.
+Before running the project, it is necessary to have installed [numpy], [pyplot and patches from matplotlib], etc.
 <h3>Instructions</h3>
 To install the project, follow these steps:
-1- Clone the repository from GitHub: git clone https://github.com/your-username/your-project.git
+1- Clone the repository from GitHub: git clone https://github.com/JuanCaarPapers/SOM_Network

-2- Install necessary dependencies: pip install -r requirements.txt

 <h3>Usage</h3>
 To use the project, follow these steps: